TheStormKingG/WaiaSella2.0/MEMORY_MANAGEMENT.md

 # 🧹 Memory Management Strategy

+> **Archived Note:** The aggressive cleanup described here supported the former AI image generation pipeline.
+With AI disabled, the manual workflow no longer depends on these routines, but the techniques are retained for future reference.

 ## ✅ **Solution: Aggressive Memory Cleanup**

 Instead of skipping OCR on mobile, we now **run the full 5-step process on ALL devices** with aggressive memory cleanup between each step.